kcvajgf/kcvajgf.github.io/scoreboard_icpc/instructions.md

     where `xxx@xx.xx.xx.xx` is the public server's IP and username.
 (The same argument you pass to `ssh`.
 You should know what this is if you are familiar with `ssh`/`scp`.)

+3. The public scoreboard can now be accessed at `http://xx.xx.xx.xx:8000`, where `xx.xx.xx.xx` is the server's IP.
+(If your server has a domain name, say `www.example.com`, then it can be accessed at `http://www.example.com:8000`.)

 *Notes:*

 - One way of doing this would be to set up a temporary SSH key for the scoreboard computer so you don't need to specify the plain password in the script.
 You can just delete the key afterward.

 - You may need to make `nocache_serve` executable via `chmod`.
 (Alternatively, just use `python3 nocache_serve` or something.)

+- You can specify a different port by passing it to `nocache_serve`, like `./nocache_serve 8080`.
+For example, you may want to use port `80` (the port assigned to HTTP) so the port doesn't have to be specified in the URL.

 - Feel free to replace 15 seconds with anything you want.